 Leap in! can help.

-If you’re keen to get involved in community sport or other community based activities and are unsure of how your NDIS funding can assist, give Leap in! a call on 1300 05 78 78 or chat with us on our website (Monday to Friday 9am to 5pm).
+Whether you’re looking for a plan manager in Queensland, or if you’re keen to get involved in community sport or other community based activities and are unsure of how your NDIS funding can assist, give Leap in! a call on 1300 05 78 78 or chat with us on our website (Monday to Friday 9am to 5pm).